facebook/react-native/docs/IntegrationWithExistingApps.md

 $ npm install --save react@16.0.0-beta.5 react-native
 ```

-> Make sure you use the same React version as specified in the [React Native dependencies](https://github.com/facebook/react-native/blob/master/package.json).
-As of this writing, that would be `16.0.0-beta.5`.
-This will only be necessary as long as React Native depends on a beta version of React.
+> Make sure you use the same React version as specified in the [React Native package.json](https://github.com/facebook/react-native/blob/master/package.json) for your release.
+This will only be necessary as long as React Native depends on a pre-release version of React.

 This will create a new `/node_modules` folder in your project's root directory.
 This folder stores all the JavaScript dependencies required to build your project.